Results of 3D printing at schools and universities

 Learning new skills

 3D printing technology benefits education as it positions students as creators.
 Instead of buying or consuming the creations of someone else they become the inventors.
 3D printing is a technology that scientists and engineers are using to change the world.
 Put that same technology into the hands of your students and introduce them to some of the challenges facing your community.
-They will learn empathy, teamwork, and problem solving as you set them loose on a real-world problem.
+With 3D printing in education they will learn empathy, teamwork, and problem solving as you set them loose on a real-world problem.
 Don’t be surprised if they come up with solutions you hadn’t even imagined.
 Given the right tools, resources and support, think of all the innovative objects the students can create.

 Visualisation of an idea